Halsu/halsu-plugins-for-streaming/README.md

 **Color picker alpha initialization**

-Shadow Color and Spill Tint color pickers may appear transparent in the UI on first load.
+Color pickers may appear transparent in the UI on first load.
 The colors still work correctly — just pick your desired color and the effect will apply.

 ---